-One of the most photographed spots in the whole country, most people associate Peggy’s Cove with its lighthouse, a beacon has guided sailors and fishermen since 1868.
+As one of the most photographed spots in the whole country, most people are familiar with the Peggy’s Cove lighthouse (officially called Peggys Point Lighthouse), a beacon has guided sailors and fishermen since 1868.
 But it turns out there’s much more to the sleepy village, which is the kind of place where people still use clotheslines and streets have names like Church Road and Lobster Lane.

 For residents of Peggy’s Cove, the coastline around St. Margaret’s Bay not only provides their livelihood, but also some dramatic scenery.
 The shoals, which have been given monikers like Halibut Rock and Horseshoe Shoal, are an eye-catching deep blue—creating a striking reflection off the water when the brightly-painted fishing boats are docked in the harbour.

 Continuing along the coastline, lichens and moss cover what would otherwise be a barren, sandstone landscape.
 When glaciers receded over 10,000 years ago, they left huge boulders behind called erratics which now serve as a barrier between land and sea.
 Visitors are welcome to explore, but are warned to stay away from the ledge where the black rocks are as just one rogue wave can result in tragedy.